People ask me: There are these new high-tech “stem cell creams” on the market. What do you think about them?

 Stem cells are present within the basal layer of the adult epidermis.
 We don’t yet know, actually, whether all those basal cells are stem cells, or whether just some are stem cells.
 But either way, any damage would stimulate the stem cells.
 Populations of adult stem cells generate replacements for cells lost due to injury or normal wear and tear.
 Scientists believe that stem cells reside in a specific area within the basal layer, where they may remain quiescent (undivided) until they are activated by tissue injury.

 It all comes back to exfoliation.
 There is no other way to make your skin to look younger since it is that repeated minimal stress on your outer skin layer which activates the production of new cells.
-So the question is: How do stem cells in a cream work with your own stem cells?
-The answer unfortunately is that it is less than clear how—or even whether—they do.

-Or can you use a simple brush and simply remove the dead cells.
 We know that process works—and works well.
 Some manufacturers use the stem cells derived from exotic plants in their facial creams.
 Technicians extract tissue from the plant.
 Then they scratch this cultured plant tissue, as a way of inflicting miniature wounds.
 This damage stimulates the plant’s stem cells to act.
 This stimulation induces the formation of new stem cells on the wounded surfaces of the plant.